 Updating your information

-Please let us know if you change your address or you would like to be added to the mailing list of the Medieval Institute at Western Michigan University.
+Please let us know if you change your address or you would like to be added to the mailing list.
 Please keep in mind that all U.S. postal addresses include either a street address or a P.O.
 Box number.

 The Medieval Institute is committed to respecting and preserving the privacy of all attendees of the International Congress on Medieval Studies.
 We share your concerns for privacy, and we recognize our responsibility to make sure information you provide to us is not abused.
 Our purpose in collecting information is to prepare for the congress and further conduct the business of the Medieval Institute.
 We also gather general statistical information to monitor and improve the services we provide.